alexeichhorn/typegpt/README.md

-# GPT Condom - Make GPT safe for production
+# TypeGPT - Make GPT safe for production

 It's inheritly hard to make LLMs output in a consistent structure.
-GPT Condom makes this as easy as defining a class in Python.
+TypeGPT makes this as easy as defining a class in Python.

 Powering our own projects, such as [BoostSEO](https://boostseo.ai)